University of Staffordshire

 We encourage trainees to be mindful of power differences within professional relationships.

-We highly value service user and carer perspectives, and the active role service users/carers can play in the planning and development of services and the course.
+We highly value service user and carer perspectives, and the active role service users/carers can play in the planning, development and improvement of services and the course.

 The course values diversity and welcomes applicants from groups under-represented in the profession of clinical psychology.